osmcode/osmium-tool/README.md

 have to install from source.
 Most likely this is the case for Protozero and Libosmium.

 On macOS many of the libraries above will be available through Homebrew.
+On Windows you can install the libraries with vcpkg.

 When building the tool, CMake will automatically look for these libraries in the usual places on your system.
 In addition it will look for the Libosmium and